robleach/noolr/README.md

 of revealing the truth of their twisted lives.
 this is the story of your life, soldier,
 the voice said unforgivingly.
-if we were to make a movie our of your life,
+if we were to make a movie out of your life,
 let it be known yours would be lost.
 no use to try to pretend that you saw
   some kind of wonderful,